mcdonc/.nixconfig/videos/ricing/script.rst

 Script
 ------

-- This video is super unoriginal in general, but these are the steps that get rice you covet from having seen all the other Linux terminal ricing videos, but within NixOS.
+- This video is super unoriginal in general.
+These are the steps that get rice you covet from having seen all the other Linux terminal ricing videos, but within NixOS.